TensorYue/Direct-Stiffness-Method-Solver-for-2D-Structures/README.md

 Users are encouraged to explore the program and feel free to add any features needed.

-The Boundary_Process.m file has provided a General method for processing Stiffness Matrix with applied Essential and Nature Boundary Conditions and is ready to be implemented into Finite Element Solver.
+The Boundary_Process.m file has provided a General method for processing Stiffness Matrix with applied Essential and Natural Boundary Conditions and is ready to be implemented into Finite Element Solver.

 **Demo Problem**